Hany Ramzy (actor): Shows

-Hani started a prank show in Ramadan.
-He invites Arab celebrities and pretend they are invites to a meeting and later go on a private jet but he uses stunts that the plane can complete safely to scare the celebrities, pretend they are going to die and then lands them.
-They are surrounded by actors that know the prank.
-This show was made in 2015.
+Hani started a prank show during Ramadan in 2015, where he invites Arab celebrities under the pretense of attending a meeting.
+He then takes them on a private jet, using stunts that the plane can safely execute to scare the celebrities, making them think they are going to die before safely landing.
+Upon landing, they are surrounded by actors who are in on the prank.

-In 2016, Hani also started a new show named ("هانى فى الادغال", Hani in the jungle), Hany tricks some Arab celebrities into jetting off to South Africa for a wonderful safari experience.
-But the celebrities get scared by the jumping lions and the snakes in the box followed by a driver being eaten.
-This was also made in the Ramadan.
+In 2016, Hani launched another show titled "هانى فى الادغال", Hani in the jungle, where he tricks Arab celebrities into jetting off to South Africa for what they believe will be a wonderful safari experience.
+However, the celebrities are frightened by jumping lions, snakes in a box and a driver being eaten.
+This show also aired during Ramadan.